jupyterhub/jupyterhub/docs/getting-started.md

 ## Security

-First of all, since JupyterHub includes authentication, you should not run it without SSL (HTTPS).
+First of all, since JupyterHub includes authentication and allows arbitrary code execution, you should not run it without SSL (HTTPS).
 This will require you to obtain an official SSL certificate or create a self-signed certificate.
-Once you have obtained a key and certificate you need to pass their locations to JupyterHub's configuration as follows:
+Once you have obtained and installed a key and certificate you need to pass their locations to JupyterHub's configuration as follows:

 ```python
 c.JupyterHub.ssl_key = '/path/to/my.key'